The cost to hire a professional to build a shed is $3,500 on average

 Sheds with a steel frame will cost $3,000 or more for only the building.
 While costly, these sheds are sturdy and rot-resistant.

-Brick sheds are a durable, versatile, and safe outbuilding; they average around $24,000.
+Brick sheds are a durable, versatile, and safe type of outbuilding that averages around $24,000.

 Vinyl, also known as plastic sheds, cost $1,000 to assemble.
 They’re low maintenance, versatile, and come in multiple styles but aren’t ideal for areas of high winds or extreme temperatures.